mdi-group/mdi-group.github.io/_pages/events.md

 * Apr 21st 2023 - Volker Deringer, Xia Liang, Philipp Schienbein
 * Jan 6th 2023 - Yousung Jung, Yifan Wu, Chencheng Xiao, Anthony Onwuli

-# Machine Learning Autumn School
+# Machine Learning Easter School

-With colleagues from STFC, Southampton, Warwick and Imperial college, we have set up an Autumn School in Machine Learning for Atomistic Simulations.
-More details on the school can be found [here](https://www.psdi.ac.uk/event/machine-learning-autumn-school-2023/).
+With colleagues from STFC, Southampton, Warwick and Imperial college, we have set up an Easter School in Machine Learning for Atomistic Simulations.
+The third iteration is in 2026.
+The school is supported by AIChemy and PSDI.
+More details on the school can be found [here](https://camml.ac.uk/).